 Podcast: Design Better Podcast

-Tools: Figma, Sketch, and Invision (Important reminder: It doesn't matter what tool you use, it's what you are able to create with the tool!)
+Tools: Figma, JIRA, Google Suite (Important reminder: It doesn't matter what tool you use, it's what you are able to create with the tool!)

 Watch: Abstract: The Art of Design